apigee-labs/rapier/README.md

 ```
 This definition comes from the Pet Store example.
 The full Rapier document [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/petstore.yaml) and the generated OpenAPI specification [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-petstore.yaml).

-We have seen three common patterns for query parameters on collections:
+We have seen three common patterns for query parameters on entities:
 - parameters that are specific to querying a collection.
 Examples are `limit`, `orderBy`, `direction` (ascending | descending).
 These are essentially properties of the collection itself.
 - a "projection" parameter that limits the fields being returned.
-In that case, the valid values would be declared properties of the entity that defines the elements of the collection
+In that case, the query parameter itself is not declared elsewhere, but its valid valid values would be declared properties of the entity
-- parameters that select entities that match a particular property value.
+- parameters that select entities from a collection that match a particular property value.
 In this case the parameter is really a property of the the entity that defines the elements of the collection

 Given this structure, we may model query parameters more carefully in the future.

-Rapier does not currently allow query parameters for entities - perhaps it should.

 ### Dog Tracker